bento-platform/bento_variant_service/README.md

        * `memory`: stores data in memory for the duration of the service's process uptime
        * `vcf`: expects data as `.vcf.gz` and `.vcf.gz.tbi` files directly

+  * `INITIALIZE_IMMEDIATELY` is used to specify whether to wait for a `GET` request to /private/post-start-hook to initialize the service table manager

+  * `DRS_URL_BASE_PATH` is used to specify the Bento container-internal base path to the container's DRS instance.

   * If left unset, `SERVICE_ID` will default to `ca.c3g.chord:variant:VERSION`,
     where `VERSION` is the current version of the service package.